thibaut-neoledge/azure-docs.fr-fr/articles/vpn-gateway/vpn-gateway-configure-vpn-gateway-mp.md

 <properties
-   pageTitle="Configurer une passerelle VPN dans le portail Azure Classic | Microsoft Azure" description="Cet article vous indique comment configurer votre passerelle VPN de réseau virtuel et comment modifier un type de routage VPN de passerelle." services="vpn-gateway" documentationCenter="na" authors="cherylmc"
+   pageTitle="Configure a VPN Gateway in the Azure Classic Portal | Microsoft Azure" description="This article walks you through configuring your virtual network VPN gateway and changing a gateway VPN routing type." services="vpn-gateway" documentationCenter="na" authors="cherylmc"